tinacms/tina.io/content/blog/three-ways-to-edit-md.md

 First, Let’s dive into how to hook up TinaCMS with a Page Query.
 The `remarkForm` Component in TinaCMS is a [Higher Order Component](https://reactjs.org/docs/higher-order-components.html), a HOC in short.
 This means that it is a function that takes in another component and will return a new component that has added functionality to it.

-> If you’re not familiar with HOC's, I suggest you read about them in the <a href="https://reactjs.org/docs/higher-order-components.html"><b>React official docs</b></a>.
+> If you’re not familiar with HOC's, I suggest you read about them in the [React official docs]("https://reactjs.org/docs/higher-order-components.html").
 They are considered “advanced usage” in the React world.

 The `remarkForm` component wants another component as an argument and is intended for Page Queries.
 A Page Query injects the data as a prop to the component and we access the data from this prop.
 With a `useStaticQuery` hook, the data is collected in a variable, that you choose, inside the component itself.
 That means if you're using the `useStaticQuery` hook in Gatsby you won’t have a component to give the `remarkForm` HOC.
 Bummer!😞 That’s why you can only use the `remarkForm` component with Page Queries.